itthinx/groups/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Fixed a "Fatal error:  Call to a member function get_role_caps() on a non-object" which could occur in circumstances with invalid user IDs.

 = 2.0.2 =
 * Added the option to dismiss the Welcome screen.
 * Updated German and Spanish translations.